mhystc101/Saturn/README.md

 # Bio
-Hermes Ai agent isolated with docker powered with Omniroute, made by Diego Rodrigues, optimized with caveman.
+Hermes Ai agent isolated with docker powered with Omniroute optimized with caveman.